madetech/academy/mini-handbook/assessments.md

 * How are you finding the Academy
 * Discuss your learning Style
 * Discuss how you like to receive feedback
-* Are they engaging on the Academy
+* Are you engaging on the Academy
-* How are they settling i

-## Week 3: Goal Setting
+## Week 3: Academy Engineer Goal Setting

 We will work together to set goals and objectives

 * Autonomy: Readily asks for help to aid progression
 * Autonomy: Frequently requests and addresses feedback regularly
 * Influence: Actively contributes during pairing and mobbing